haziqj/iprior/README-INTERACTIONS.md

-# Example usage for I-prior modelling with interactions
+# I-prior modelling with interactions

 >**WARNING: `iprior()` function may appear slow or frozen with large datasets.
 The following examples have been tested and found to be working, for `n=600` roughly.**